skyzh/core-os-riscv/README.md

 * `swtch` takes one context, return another context, thus eliminating borrowing issues.
 * `Process` takes full ownership of pagetable, context and trapframe.
+* Issue of `!`: function of `!` return type may interfere with RAII (objects won't be dropped).
+If function of return type `!` is called, there may be possible memory leak.
+Rust should drop all objects before calling these functions (instead of stack rewinding)